BerniHiros/BernieHirosIT1025/Lab3/readme.md

 Enterprise Resource Planning (ERP): The software for ERP will differ for each company.
 Our small business would not need what a multi-national conglomerate would need.
 Basically, what is needed of a computer for the company to function to their best.
 Some examples would be  Dynamics 365 for Finance and Operations, NetSuite, Sage Intact, SAP Business ByDesign.

-Virtualization – Creating a virtual version, computer hardware platform, storage device, network resource.
+Virtualization – The purpose is: to create a virtual version of multiple OS in one storage device or network resource.
 The three ways to create virtual servers are: full virtualization, para-virtualization and OS-level virtualization.
 The physical server is called the host.
 Example, VMware running on an x86 computer is a virtual environment.

 Cloud computing is the delivery of shared computing resources, software or data, as a service and on-demand through the internet.
-Virtualization can be independent of the internet; the information is contained on a machine.
+The difference being virtualization can be independent of the internet; the information is contained on a machine.

 ### Virtualization